ayonli/ngrpc/README.md

 Make it easy to create clear, expressive and elegant gRPC based microservices.

-This package is written in and for both Node.js and Golang.
+This package is written in and for both Node.js and Golang, and allowing them to work with each other seamlessly.

 *Windows OS is not yet supported but on the way to go.*